criteo/criteo-api-marketingsolutions-php-sdk/docs/Api/CreativeApi.md

-Get a Creative with its id
+Get a Creative from its id

 ### Example